JeremyChuaWX/ncf/README.md

   python3 train.py -- --model="<model name here>"
   ```

+- Replace the filenames in `neumf_config` to point to the latest model states

 - Run `train.py` with the "neumf" flag to train the final ensemble NCF

   ```bash